 In the event, the mother remained at home following the telephone advice but she was still concerned due to lack of movement and took it upon herself to attend hospital a few hours later.
 On arrival there were further delays in commencing the CTG and summoning help.
 Had staff on the Maternity Unit acted more quickly, they would have ordered an immediate caesarean section which is likely to have resulted in a safe birth and healthy baby.

-Unfortunately following poor advice over the telephone and delays when the mother took it upon herself to attend in any event meant that the delivery was delayed by around 3 hours.
+Unfortunately, following poor advice over the telephone and delays when the mother arrived at the hospital meant that the delivery was delayed by around 3 hours.
 The baby had sustained a period of chronic partial asphyxia in the hours leading up to his birth leaving him with severe brain damage.
 He developed cerebral palsy affecting all four limbs and was also registered blind.